hawkular/hawkular-metrics-openshift/README.md

-rhq-metrics-openshift
+RHQ Metrics Openshift Cartridge
 =====================

-RHQ Metrics cartridge was designed to allow the project to run on a small gear on OpenShift.
+RHQ Metrics cartridge was designed to allow the project to run on a small gear.

 ### Default Deployment